Gayatrimurali/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M00L00_Validate_Lab_Environment.md

 1. Verify that you have your **Microsoft 365 credentials** from the Authorized Lab Host available.

-2. In a new browser tab, navigate to `https://powerapps.microsoft.com` and select **Start free**.
+2. In a new browser tab inside the virtual machine, navigate to `https://powerapps.microsoft.com` and select **Start free**.

     ![](../media/module0.png)

-4. Enter the `email address` provided by the Authorized Lab Host.

-5. Select **Sign in**.

-6. Enter the `password` provided by the Authorized Lab Host.
+3. On **Sign in** blade, you will see a login screen, in that enter the following email/username and then click on **Next**.
+    * Email/Username: <inject key="AzureAdUserEmail"></inject>

+4. Now enter the password and click on Sign in.
+    * Password: <inject key="AzureAdUserPassword"></inject>

-7. Select **Yes** to stay signed in.
+5. Select **Yes** to stay signed in.

-8. The Power Apps maker portal will load in a new tab.
+6. The Power Apps maker portal will load in a new tab.

 ### Task 1.2 – Verify your Power Apps license has been assigned